The application period for 2018 grants is now closed.

-Pilot funds are to be used for the development of new projects which will serve as a basis for future NIH (or other funding source) grant proposals.
-The funds are not intended to support extensions of prior work.
-Awards will range from $15,000 to $30,000 each, which is to be spent within the designated 12-month period.
-The funding period for the 2017 grants is April 1, 2017 - March 31, 2018.
+Pilot funds are to be used for the development of new projects by researchers who have not previously engaged in dissemination or implementation research, and have the potential to serve as a basis for future NIH (or other funding source) grant proposals.
+The funds are not intended to support extensions of prior work, or researchers who are experts in the field of dissemination or implementation science.
+Awards are in the amount of $30,000, which is to be spent within the designated 12-month period.
+The funding period for the 2018 grants is April 1, 2018 - March 31, 2019.

 Faculty at UC San Diego and other ACTRI partner institutions (SDSU, Salk Institute, Sanford Burnham, La Jolla Institute for Allergy and Immunology, J Craig Venter Institute) who are eligible to become ACTRI members are encouraged to apply.
 Research Scientists and all Professor Series Faculty, including Adjuncts are eligible to apply as principal investigators (PI).
 Although Project Scientists, Postdoctoral Fellows and other Academics are not PI eligible, they are encouraged to participate as Co-Investigators.
 To become a member of ACTRI, and learn about the many benefits of ACTRI membership, click here.